-The course aims to provide law graduates, legal professionals and practitioners with the necessary knowledge about the way law functions in Africa.
-In particular, the course aims at illustrating the dynamics of the interaction among the different normative orders present in the African legal systems.
-The goal is to show how those dynamics are absolutely peculiar to the African legal systems to contribute to identify African Law as a separate legal family despite the different opinions on this issue.
-This course will cover:

-Law in Africa; the African concept of law; methodology for studying African law; stratigraphic method

-- African indigenous law; characteristics and peculiarities; the institutions of African indigenous law; the political power - The religious layer; Islamic law and its relations with African indigenous law; other religious legal influences - Colonial law - The law of independence; the birth of the new African states; European pattern after the independence; African indigenous law and the independence; religious law and the independence comparison; short presentations - Law in Africa in the '90s; the fall of the socialist influence in Africa; the patterns imposed by the international financial institutions: aid, development and law in Africa; the resistance of African indigenous law - Law in the 21st century: legal integration, economic development and the law.
+30 NQF credits at HEQSF level 9 Convener: Professor S Mancuso ics (of the interaction among the different normative orders present in the African legal systems. al : is to show how those dynamics are absolutely peculiar to the African legal systems to ute to identify African Law as a separate legal family despite the different opinions on this This s course will cover: Law in Africa; the African concept of law; methodology for studying African law; stratigraphic method African indigenous law; characteristics and peculiarities; the institutions of African indigenous law; the political power The religious layer; Islamic law and its relations with African indigenous law; other religious legal influences Colonial law The law of independence; the birth of the new African states; European pattern after the independence; African indigenous law and the independence; religious law and the independence comparison; short presentations Law in Africa in the '90s; the fall of the socialist influence in Africa; the patterns imposed by the international financial institutions: aid, development and law in Africa; the resistance of African indigenous law Law in the 21 st century; legal integration, economic development and the law.